srushtighogare/HDIMS/README.md

-# SIH
+# HDIMS
-This repository is for SIH project
+This repository is for HDIMS project